bormaxi8080/osint-timeline/DRAFT.md

 **OSINT Tools, Services and Investigations:**

+The OSINT Vault.
+Tools for mapping networks, tracing domains, and identifying the systems behind online activity.
+Clear, reliable, and built for precise discovery: https://theosintvault.io/

+OSINT Books by Ubikron.
+In this repository, you will find a short list of books on various OSINT tools and techniques, the use of OSINT in different fields (cybersecurity, recruiting), and the psychological aspects of investigations: https://github.com/ubikron/OSINT-Books

 Quickly identifiy the technologies powering any website including CMS (e.g., WordPress, Drupal), frameworks, hosting providers, analytics scripts, and server stacks via automated artifact detection in HTML, headers, and scripts: https://whatcms.org

 Automated OSINT service that performs 60-second background checks on individuals, sellers, or websites.
 Accepts names, e-commerce links (eBay, Amazon, AliExpress), Social networks or domains to surface scam reports, domain history, social profiles, and trust indicators: https://webvetted.com/